Account

 bytes32 userOpHash

-// Implement logic to fetch the token, token price, and guarantor address from the userOp
+// Implement logic to fetch the token, and token price from the userOp

 }